Last updated 2/26/21

 - Develop an area of interest and give talks to other groups

-- Identify problem areas that need education
+- Identify current plant problem areas

 - Give presentations to 4-H groups and other youth organizations